Mongosaurusrex/interactive-dictionary/README.md

 # interactive-dictionary

-This project is the first project that I did in python, mainly trying out the basic and core concepts of the language.
+This project is the first project that I did in python, mainly trying out the basic and core concepts of the language and the power of the difflib library.

 The program is a tiny shell of what a search engine could be.
 With functionality of: